-Since June of 2013 Feasibility Study activities have been minimized in order to reduce corporate expenditures.
-The Company has, however, continued with its Community Engagement and Initiatives work in the Cañariaco project area.
-Key Environmental Impact Assessment activities continued to support the development and submittal of an application to modify the current drilling permit to allow an expanded exploration drill program at Cañariaco Sur and Quebrada Verde.
-The Company received this modified drilling permit on September 9, 2014 and a new water permit for drilling on January 16, 2015.
-The Company maintains regular communications with the Ministry of Energy and Mines and other Ministries that share responsibility for mining development or regulating in Peru.
-The company intends to resume full Feasibility Study and related activities, pending an improvement in the availability of finance for mineral project development.
+Since June 2013, Feasibility Study activities have been minimized in order to reduce corporate expenditures.
+The Company has continued with its Community Engagement and Initiatives work in the Cañariaco Copper Project area, although the extent of these activities have been significantly reduced.
+The Company intends to resume full Feasibility Study and related activities, upon an improvement in the availability of finance for mineral project development.